 This $25 vegan meal plan per week list is your map.
 Follow it precisely to stay on budget and on track.

 This detailed plan assumes you complete the essential Sunday Prep session.
 This 90-minute investment is the engine that makes the entire $25 vegan meal plan per week run smoothly, eliminating weeknight stress and decision fatigue.
+For beginner-friendly batch cooking techniques, the vegan meal prep for beginners guide covers this in depth.

-Sunday Prep Session (The 90-Minute Miracle):
+Sunday Prep Session (The 90-Minute Miracle)

-- Cook Grains & Legumes: Cook 6 cups of rice.
+- Cook Grains and Legumes: Cook 6 cups of rice.
 Simmer 4 cups of dry lentils until tender (yields ~8 cups).
 Drain and season your canned chickpeas with a dash of oil, salt, and garlic powder.

 - Potato Prep: Cube and roast 4 potatoes with oil, salt, and pepper at 400°F for 25-30 minutes.